 The daily routine is highly structured and predictable.
 Sessions often begin with a breakfast or welcome circle.
 This creates a low-stakes environment where staff can assess the emotional temperature of each child as they arrive.
 Visual timetables are prominently displayed and referred to constantly to reduce anxiety about what comes next.

-During a structured toast time classroom example, the teacher explicitly models spreading butter and passing the plate while prompting pupils to make eye contact.
-This structured snack time explicitly models social communication and turn-taking in a safe environment, allowing pupils to practice peer interactions.
-The pupils then produce a collaborative placemat, illustrating the steps of making toast and the associated social rules.
+During a structured toast time classroom example, the teacher explicitly models spreading butter and passing the plate while prompting learners to make eye contact.
+This structured snack time explicitly models social communication and turn-taking in a safe environment, allowing learners to practice peer interactions.
+The learners then produce a collaborative placemat, illustrating the steps of making toast and the associated social rules.

 The Six Principles of Nurture: Boxall's Foundation